-Our Special Needs Co-ordinator (SENCO) is a qualified teacher and has been awarded the National SENCO Accreditation at Kingston University in 2019.
+Our Special Needs Co-ordinator (SENCO) is a qualified teacher and is currently undertaking the National SENCO Accreditation at Kingston University.

 Specific members of staff have been trained in a range of intervention programmes.
-During staff meetings our staff are updated on matters pertaining to special educational needs and disability.
+During every staff meeting, our staff are updated on matters pertaining to special educational needs and disability.
 The school's leadership team have provided lots of training on effective questioning and feedback, guided writing and teaching reading to the support staff team.
-Staff have been trained in a variety of areas including; ASC and safeguarding.
+Staff have been trained in a variety of areas including; positive touch, ASD and safeguarding.
 Staff have also benefitted from training from a range of professionals from Occupational Therapy, Physiotherapy, Speech and Language Therapy and Learning and Language Support.